Ramadan sets Muslim athletes extra test at London Games

 However, he also noted that observing the Muslim holy month involves mental and spiritual discipline, the effects of which should not be underestimated.

-"Some individual Muslim athletes say they perform better during Ramadan even if they are fasting because they're more intensely focused and because it's a very spiritual time for them," he told Reuters.
+"Some individual Muslim athletes say they perform better during Ramadan even if they are fasting because they're more intensely focussed and because it's a very spiritual time for them," he told Reuters.

 "Their faith gives them strength and Ramadan is an integral part of that faith."